Azure/armstrong/readme.md

 - [x] Improve accuracy in mapping between resourceId and azurerm resource type
 - [x] Improve accuracy in azurerm resource example configuration: example configuration must be valid
 - [x] Hide terraform logs and generate a more friendly report
+- [x] Generate Markdown report when there are API issues